parrt/msds501/labs/sound.md

 $ python play.py
 ```

-Edit the program now and change the `'Kiss.aiff'` string to `'ahhh.wav'`:
+Edit the program now and change the `'Kiss.aiff'` string to `'ahhh.wav'` (don't forget to save the file):

 ```python
 ...